slimjack/ExtJS-Interfaces/README.md

     }
 });
 ```
-Deferred singleton is instantiated only when all scripts are loaded
+Deferred singleton is instantiated only when all scripts are loaded.

 To suppress implementation use **suppress** config in class definition:
 ```js